AndrewDippel/Trip-Itinerary/README.md

 ### Acceptance Criteria

-* It's done when the `/` homepage route renders a list of the itinerary list from the database.
+* It's done when the `/` destination route renders a list of the itinerary list from the database.

 * It's done when the `/login` route renders a form to log in and a form to create a new account.